 The Museum

-Located on the front lawn of the former Kansas State Penitentiary, the Lansing Historical Society and Museum is one of a kind, merging the history of the community through industry – Railroads, Prisons and Mining.
+Located on the front lawn of the former Kansas State Penitentiary, the Lansing Historical Society and Museum is a beacon of our community’s unique history.
+It preserves and shares the rich heritage of our town, woven through the threads of industry—railroads, Prisons, and Mining.

 Mission Statement